ObjectPascal-Community/1brc-ObjectPascal/entries/abcz/README.md

 user 6m44,853s
 sys  0m31,167s
 ```
-We used 20 threads for `sbalazs`, and 10 threads for `mormot` because it was giving the best results on each entry on this particular PC.
+We used 20 threads for `sbalazs`, and 10 threads for `mormot` because it was giving the best results for each program on our PC.

 Apart from the obvious global "wall" time reduction (`real` numbers), the raw parsing and data gathering in the threads match the number of threads and the running time (`user` numbers), and no syscall is involved by `mormot` thanks to the memory mapping of the whole file (`sys` numbers, which contain only memory page faults).